 The Sonic City Map is a small sonic experience we did in a day.
 The player can move around a small part of a city and switch between modern and Victorian times to experience the changing soundscape.

 This game was created for our Sound Design Task.
 Armand had the original idea which I joined in on, and Patrick made the unity prototype.
-I did the sound design for the street performer (top left corner) and the market (bottom right corner) locations.
+I only adjusted some scripts for more varied audio file playback, and I did the sound design for the street performer (top left corner) and the market (bottom right corner) locations.

 Warriors and Serfs is a 3D real-time city-building / strategy game for PC with a focus on building a settlement with a functioning economy, set in the medieval era.